zafarmaira259-beep/AI-AUTOMATION/README.md

 ai automation USES LLM(Large language model)

+1.CHATGPT

+2.GEMINI

+3.META AI

+ADVANTAGES:

+World is adopting ai automation because of following advantages

+speed,scalebility,accuracy ,smart decision making.

-It has many real world applications for example we use it in banks ,in hospitals etc
+It has many real world applications for example we use it in banks to detect frauds ,in hospitals  etc

 TOOLS: